 The tax advantages of both a current and deferred annuity are two-fold.
 First, you receive an immediate income tax charitable deduction when you create your annuity.
 This is based on your age and annuity payout rate.
 Second, a portion of the payments you receive may be treated either as tax-free return of principal or long-term capital gains.
 These tax advantages increase the net income you receive.

-The Longmont Community Foundation is pleased to provide a free, personalized analysis regarding your charitable gift annuity rate and tax deduction information.
 We encourage you to work with your legal or financial advisor.
 If you have questions, please call us at 303-678-6555.